 Section 2.
 Immunizations.
-The employer will pay or reimburse employees for immunizations required to perform the functions of their jobs.
+The employing department or program will pay or reimburse employees for immunizations required to perform the functions of their jobs as specified in writing by the department or program.

 ARTICLE 24 - NONDISCRIMINATION

 Section 1.
 Neither the University nor the Union shall discriminate nor tolerate discrimination on the basis of race, ethnicity, religion, gender, age, national origin, marital status, sexual orientation or disability.